p30arena/epub_quote_extractor/memory-bank/progress.md

 ## Current Status

-The project has a solid foundational implementation for its core components: EPUB parsing, LLM interaction with structured outputs, and database persistence.
+The project has a robust foundational implementation for its core components, including EPUB parsing with overlap, LLM interaction with structured outputs, and database persistence with duplicate prevention.
 The data models and prompt engineering are well-defined.
-The next immediate steps involve setting up the development environment, configuring database migrations, and then focusing on refining existing components and adding comprehensive testing.
+The immediate next steps involve setting up the development environment, configuring database migrations, and then focusing on refining existing components and adding comprehensive testing.

 ## Known Issues